 Focus on environmental protection and resource conservation in products

-This helped save fuel, making the vehicles attractive for car-buying customers.
-A second goal emerged in this field in the 1960s: reducing emissions in vehicles with combustion engines.
-In 1967, Bosch took a crucial step toward reducing car exhaust emissions with the D-Jetronic — the first electronic gasoline-injection system.
+Environmental protection was not simply limited to an anchoring principle in corporate activities.
+Instead, it was also established as an element in the development of products.
+In 1967, Bosch took a crucial step toward reducing car exhaust emissions with the D-Jetronic — the first electronically controlled gasoline-injection system.
+The D-Jetronic helped newly registered vehicle types meet the requirements for lower pollutant emissions.
+Not only did this technology reach the goal of lowering emissions, but it also had the handy side effect of reducing both fuel consumption and spending.
 Further development of injection systems continued in the same vein, enabling ever greater economy in vehicle engines.
-The new injectors combined with a three-way catalytic converter and the lambda sensor developed by Bosch (1976) to reduce exhaust gases by as much as 90 percent.
+The new injectors combined with a three-way catalytic converter and the lambda probe developed by Bosch (1976) to improve the combustion process and reduce exhaust gases by as much as 90 percent.

+No less pioneering was the Junkers Tritherm experimental house completed by the thermotechnology division in 1976.
+The single-family home was heated by three sources: solar energy, outside air, and gas.
+It provided engineers with important insight into the optimum interaction between the solar panels, heat storage tanks, and heat pumps on the one hand, and the gas-fired heating system on the other.
+Under optimum conditions, the design reduced the amount of energy needed from fossil sources by 90 percent.
 Far removed from the high figures achieved in experiments like these, the Bosch developers of washing machines, refrigerators, and heaters were hard at work chipping away at water, electricity, and gas consumption in mass-produced items.
 Their efforts have really added up over time; for example, Bosch refrigeration devices now use as much as 80 percent less energy than in 1990.

 Taking a stand